© 2026 WNIJ and WNIU

 NIU professor Cynthia Taines

 On a new Teachers' Lounge, it's Cynthia Taines.
-She’s an associate professor at Northern Illinois University in the college of education, who specializes in the sociology of education and education policy.
+She's an associate professor at Northern Illinois University in the College of Education and specializes in the sociology of education and education policy.

 She's got a new book called "The Metropolitan Community: Partnering for Equality Across the Educational Divide."

-Picture this: two public high schools, 25 minutes apart.
-One is in a wealthy, suburban district.
-The other is an urban, lower-income school in Chicago.
+Picture this: Two public high schools, 25 minutes apart.
+One is in a wealthy suburban district.
+The other is a lower-income urban school in Chicago.

-Geographically very close, but worlds away when it comes to how much money the schools can spend on their students and the resources and services they can provide them.
+They are geographically close but worlds away in how much money they can spend on students and the resources and services they provide.

-Cynthia’s project brought groups of students from each school together where they saw, for the first time, the full disparity of how different their schools were, and then teamed up to advocate for state policies to change how public education is funded in Illinois.
+Taines' project brought groups of students from each school together, where they saw for the first time the full disparity between their schools.
+They then teamed up to advocate for state policies to change how public education is funded in Illinois.

 Teachers' Lounge Podcast